 The research and discovery are used to define a strategy.
 Businesses may have a vision, goals, and values, but may never have put them into meaningful words to inspire an identity which speaks to their ideal customer.
 Distill your findings into a single idea, key statement, or phrase that can be used across the identity system.

 Without the above findings, it’s almost impossible to propose an informed direction.
 The brief should define who the client is, highlight the task at hand, confirm the project goal, convey the market position of the company, express what will differentiate them from competitors, and include other details like project contacts with responsibilities.
 Share this document with decision-makers to agree on the direction of the identity and move forward as a team.

-Without the prior two phases visual design just becomes aimless eye candy having little value to the client’s business goals.
+Without the prior two phases visual design is just aimless eye candy having little value to the client’s business goals.
 The client is investing in the thinking and problem solving of the designer just as much as in their refined ability to manipulate form.